lexi-winstanley/LIRI/README.md

 ## Instructions
 Notes: this application requires Node.js and several Node packages.
 These dependencies can be found in the package.json file and are necessary for LIRI to work as described.

-From the terminal type: node liri.js <command> "query" then press enter.
+From the terminal type the following:
+\nnode liri.js command "query"
+\nThen press enter.
 LIRI will query the appropriate API and display the results in the terminal.
 LIRI will also print the commands/results to the log.txt file.

 If no arguments are passed to LIRI or an invalid command is used an error will appear:

 ## Possible Commands/Results
 Command: concert-this "artist/band"
-Results: venue name, venue location, event date
+\nResults: venue name, venue location, event date

 Command: spotify-this-song "song title"
-Results: artist(s), track title, album, preview link
+\nResults: artist(s), track title, album, preview link

 Command: movie-this "movie name"
-Results: movie title, year released, IMDB rating, Rotten Tomatoes rating, production country, language, plot, actors
+\nResults: movie title, year released, IMDB rating, Rotten Tomatoes rating, production country, language, plot, actors

 Command: do-what-it-says
-Results: will run the command and query stored in the random.txt file and return data
+\nResults: will run the command and query stored in the random.txt file and return data

 ## Video
 https://drive.google.com/file/d/1DDmtOjiep5UZF1u2BXuoOvdSeKhkbfl9/view?usp=sharing

 ## Technologies Used
 JavaScript
-Node.js
+\nNode.js

-Node Packages:
+\n\nNode Packages:
-axios, moment, node-spotify-api, fs, dotenv
+\naxios, moment, node-spotify-api, fs, dotenv

 ## Role
 Sole developer with functionality requirements provided by UW Coding Bootcamp/Trilogy Education Services.